akshaywaghmare-atlan/atlanhack/docs/SETUP_MAC.md

 ```
 source ~/.zshrc
 ```
 iv.
-Install and use Python 3.11 (or any version):
+Install and use Python 3.11 (or any higher version):
 ```
 pyenv install 3.11.0
 pyenv global 3.11.0